Articles related to spanish past tenses

 In the basic sense, the verb tenses are past, present and future.
 But when learning a foreign language, including Spanish, it's seldom that simple.

-Translating the Simple Past Tense to Spanish Isn't So Simple
+Translating the Past Tense of English to Spanish - Spanish Language

 The two simple past tenses of Spanish avoid some of the ambiguity of the English simple past tense.